 You will find 20 indices on our platform.
 For example, the S&P 500; Nasdaq and the Dow Jones which are all in the USA; Japan’s Nikkei Index; the Hang Seng in Hong Kong; London’s FTSE; Germany’s DAX; and Moscow’s MICEX Index.

-Indices are naturally less volatile than is the case for the other three categories of the asset.
-This is good news because less volatility means that it is easier to predict the direction the index will move.
+Indices are naturally less volatile than assets in the other three trading categories.
+This is good news because less volatility means more stability and relative consistency in the direction the index moves can be expected.

-With other three categories of asset, when you make a binary options contract you are making a decision based on a belief that the asset price will be higher or lower by the expiry of the contract.
+Just as in the other three categories of assets, you enter into a contract making a decision based on the belief that the asset price will either increase or decrease.
 The principle holds true for Indices, except it is not a market price that you are considering but a number (i.e., the point total).
 Other than that the principal is exactly identical.
 You choose an index for your CFD and then decide to either open a buy position, meaning you will profit if the index rises or a sell position, to profit on a declining index.

 What are the factors affecting Index movements?